-2. Basis of Preparation, Statement of Compliance, Changes in Accounting Policies and Disclosures and Summary of Significant Accounting Policies
+18 Basis of Preparation, Statement of Compliance, Changes in Accounting Policies and Disclosures and Material Accounting Policy Information

-Basis of Preparation
+18.1 Basis of Preparation

 The financial statements of the Club have been prepared using the historical cost basis, except for financial assets at FVPL that have been measured at fair value.
-The Club's functional currency is the Philippine Peso ( $\mathbb{P}$ ) and all amounts are rounded off to the nearest peso, unless otherwise indicated.
+The Club's functional currency is the Philippine Peso (P) and all amounts are rounded off to the nearest peso, unless otherwise indicated.

-Statement of Compliance
+18.2 Statement of Compliance

-The financial statements of the Club have been prepared in compliance with the Philippine Financial Reporting Standards (PFRSs).
+The financial statements of the Club have been prepared in compliance with the Philippine Financial Reporting Standards (PFRS).

-Changes in Accounting Policies and Disclosures
+18.3 Changes in Accounting Policies and Disclosures

-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2022.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2023.
 The Club has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Unless otherwise indicated, adoption of these new standards did not have an impact on the financial statements of the Club.
+The adoption of the above amendments is not expected to have a material impact on the financial statements of the Club.